resource-watch/slate/source/includes/api/_fields.md

 ## How to get the dataset fields

-Once the dataset is properly created and saved, it is possible to access to its fields getting also some information about them.
+Once the dataset is properly created and saved, it is possible to access to its fields as well as getting some information about them.

-To do that, it is just necessary to make use of the following endpoint:
+To do that, it is necessary to use of the following endpoint:

 ```shell
 curl -X GET https://api.resourcewatch.org/v1/fields/<dataset-id>